Swift Current Southwest Booster

 Latest News

-Swift Current Diamond Energy Wildcats’ captain Chloe Smith was named the Saskatchewan Female Midget AAA Hockey League’s 1st Star for the month of December.
-The...
+Swift Current Home Hardware Legionnaires’ forward Ethan Regnier has been named the Saskatchewan Midget AAA Hockey League’s December Player of the Month.
+The Swift Current...

 Weather